aceriou/flapjack/README.md

 # flapjack
 An expandable IRC bot for NodeJS.

+This is a basic working setup for creating IRC bots that can log, process commands, and more.
+This is highly expandable, so feel free to use this however you like.

 # Setting up
 Setting up instructions were made for Ubuntu 16.04, but can easily be converted to other versions, or distros.